 Example steps:

-Signs in
+Signs up or signs in

 Metrics to analyze:

-Session/Activity Time: Average duration of wallet engagement
+Session Duration: Average duration of wallet engagement

 CLV: Long-term value generated per active wallet